Dmitry-Borodkin/voidc/doc/tutorial.md

 **Essential Note:** it is very important to understand the consequences of this *parse-compile-execute* architecture of the Voidc's "mainloop"...
 It's the key to ~enormous~ extensibility of the Void as a language.
-Each unit (during *execution*) can change compiler's state into "something completely different"(c)...
+Each unit can change compiler's state into "something completely different"(c)...
 This feature intendend to be seen as the ~back~door to the compiler.
 You just open the curly brace and enter the compiler as your workshop...
 This is why these curly braces are *magic* :wink:.